NextCenturyCorporation/AIDA-Interchange-Format/python/VIRTUAL-README.md

 1. Install virtualenv (done once)
 2. Create a virtual environment (done once per development effort)
 3. Repeat as needed:
-  - Activate a virtual environment
+  1. Activate a virtual environment
-  - Install libraries and develop code
+  2. Install libraries and develop code
-  - Deactivate a virtual environment
+  3. Deactivate a virtual environment

 Follow the instructions below to set up your virtual environment.
 It is important to note that you should never install any project specific python dependencies outside of your virtual environment.
-Also, ensure that your virtual environment is active before running python scripts within this repository.
+Also, ensure that your virtual environment has been activated before running python scripts within this repository.

 ## Install virtualenv